WuJie1010/WuJie1010.github.io/README.md

 ## New!
+- 2021.10: We rank first in the Action Recognition Track of the [Visual Inductive Priors for Data-Efficient Computer Vision” challenges](https://vipriors.github.io/challenges/) (ICCV2021 Workshop).
+- 2021.9: one paper is accpeted by NeurIPS 2021.
 - 2021.7: one paper is accpeted by ICCV 2021.
 - 2021.4: one paper is accpeted by IJCAI 2021.
 - 2021.4: We rank second in the Anomaly detection Track of the [2021 AI CITY CHALLENGE](https://www.aicitychallenge.org/) (CVPR2021 Workshop).